SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

    * if a guest selects to buy a gift
 * I expect the bride and groom to be able to search on the guest list by the various flags to check the status

+### How to Use

+When this website is being used the data it will contain will be personal information and as such comes under [GDPR](https://gdpr-info.eu/).
+To help protect this data only the bride, groom and wedding guests will have access to the websites main functionality.

+Standard websites have a `register` page which can be accessed via a navigation item but to help protect the data this site does not have that navigation item.

+#### Bride and Groom
+##### Registration
+When the bride and groom register they will need the ability to create, read, update and delete the data in the various models.
+To give the bride and groom the necessary access, the standard Django registration html has been
+The bride and groom need to register an account to be able to maintain the data in the various models.
+Normally there would be a registration navigation link but to help secure their data this link is not visible.
+The bride and groom will need to add `/register/` to the end of the website url.
+This will bring up the registration page.
+Once they register, the page will

+<a></a>
 [Back to Top](#table-of-contents)

 <a></a>